NoahAndrews/SynchronizedMediaPlayer/README.md

 functionality.
 This is my first ever JavaFX project, so I'm learning as I go.
 Gradle is being used as the build system.

+### Protocol
+I'm calling the networking protocol I'm developing for this project SAVPP, for Synchronized Audio/Video Playback Protocol.
+I plan to implement it using [Protocol Buffers.](https://developers.google.com/protocol-buffers/) You can find the Java implementation [here.](https://github.com/NoahAndrews/SAVPP-java)

 ### Other Documents
 * The changelog for this software can be found in [CHANGELOG.md](CHANGELOG.md)
 * The roadmap for this software can be found in [ROADMAP.md](ROADMAP.md)
+* Notes on how the SAVPP protocol will work can be found [here.](https://github.com/NoahAndrews/SAVPP-java/blob/master/NOTES.md)

 ### Legal Stuff
 This software is licensed under the AGPL version 3.
 Basically, if you